timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VIII-PIPELINES/CHAPTER 601-SAFETY.md

 ### §60129.
 Protection of employees providing pipeline safety information
 * (a) DISCRIMINATION AGAINST EMPLOYEE.—

-  * (1) IN GENERAL.—No employer may discharge any employee or otherwise discriminate against any employee with respect to his compensation, terms, conditions, or privileges of employment because the employee (or any person acting pursuant to a request of the employee)—
+  * (1) IN GENERAL.—No employer may discharge any employee or otherwise discriminate against any current or former employee with respect to his compensation, terms, conditions, or privileges of employment because the employee (or any person acting pursuant to a request of the employee)—

     * (A) provided, caused to be provided, or is about to provide or cause to be provided, to the employer or the Federal Government information relating to any violation or alleged violation of any order, regulation, or standard under this chapter or any other Federal law relating to pipeline safety;